 The Future of Awareness-Based Prospecting

-Start by auditing your current prospect list and mapping contacts to awareness levels.
-Then develop specific messaging, content, and outreach strategies for each level.
-The investment in this systematic approach will pay dividends in dramatically improved prospecting results.
+The market majority sits at unaware and problem-aware.
+Most of your competitors aren’t touching those prospects.
+Start by auditing your current list and mapping contacts to awareness levels.
+Then build specific messaging, content, and outreach approaches for each one.